selendra/selendra-wiki/docs/learn/learn-accounts.md

 Public key (SS58): 5F3sa2TJAWMqDhXG6jhV4N8ko9SxwGy8TpaNS1repo5EYjQX
 ```

-Polkadot default address format is the `MultiAddress` type.
+Selendra default address format is the `MultiAddress` type.
 This means that the same mnemonic phrase
 will generate public keys for different parachains.
 For more information see the
 [Address Format](./learn-account-advanced.md#address-format) section on the
 [Advanced Account](./learn-account-advanced.md) page.